-Metacomet, also known as King Philip or Metacom, a war leader of the Wampanoag tribe was the second son of Chief Massasoit and thought to have been born in Sowans, Rhode Island in about 1639.
-He grew up to marry a woman named Wootonekanuske and were living at Mount Hope, Rhode Island when the English settlers came to the area.
+Metacomet, also known as King Philip or Metacom, a war leader of the Wampanoag tribe, was the second son of Chief Massasoit and thought to have been born in Sowans, Rhode Island about 1639.
+He grew up to marry a woman named Wootonekanuske and were living at Mount Hope, Rhode Island, when the English settlers came to the area.
 Upon his father’s death in 1661 and that of his elder brother Wamsutta (Alexander) the following year, in 1662, he became chief of the Wampanoag Confederacy.
-As he was growing up, Metacom witnessed the mounting colonial injustices against his people and the ravaging effects of the diseases that the white settlers had brought with them.
+As he was growing up, Metacom witnessed the mounting colonial injustices against his people and the ravaging effects of the white settlers’ diseases.
 He soon found it increasingly difficult to keep the pledge of peace, primarily because of the ever-widening sale of Indian land to the English.

 Believing that his people had been wronged by the English, particularly by those of Plymouth colony in Massachusetts, and foreseeing that he and his people were to be driven step-by-step westward into narrower and more restricted quarters, he began to plot a great campaign of extermination.
 Metacomet used his tribal alliances to coordinate efforts to try to push European colonists out of New England.
 On June 24, 1675, Indians fell on the town of Swansea in Plymouth, beginning King Philip’s War.